This involves the preparation of a building site to be ready for construction.

 - Utilities isolations

-Surveyors are obviously an essential part of any enabling works, performing land surveys of the site and then engineering and construction surveying.
+Surveyors are obviously an essential part of the process, performing land surveys of the site and then construction and engineering surveying.
 To properly plan the enabling works for future construction, a surveyor may even be involved from the demolition of the previous building.
 Some typical roles of surveyors in enabling works are:

 - Topographic surveys